 I haven’t put any effort into blogging for quite some time.
 Part of the reason is because it is a bit lonely out here, but I am going to revel in that tonight.
 I am feeling thankful that I don’t have any subscribers.
 I’ll get a page view here and a page view there, but at this point, I’m not sure I could take the criticism.

 I wouldn’t describe myself as controversial, but simply aware.
 Society can be brutal toward those who take a stand for Jesus.
 He said it himself, it is the road less traveled.
-Jesus often talked about the relationship between persecution and following Him.
-I am certain I can take an attack on behalf of my faith, but I’m unsure about an attack on me.
+Jesus often talked about the relationship between persecution and following him.
+I can take an attack on behalf of my faith, but I’m unsure about an attack on me.

 Blogging is about honesty and honestly, I haven’t felt compelled to be honest.